The Mabel Churn Centre

 Donate here

-You can read the formal announcement by clicking on this link.
+As mentioned above, this move has been in the making for some time - you can read the formal announcement by clicking on this link.

 It is a spacious building with a lot of natural light and even includes a courtyard and dedicated outdoor space.
 Its design reflects the needs of those who are restricted in movement or are wheelchair bound - for example there is a slope to the main entrance.
 Accessibility is a key aspect of the refurbishment plans and we will look to make the building dementia friendly through the use of colour.

-As you'll see from the images, much is being done but there is much more to do!
+As you'll see from the images, much has been done but there is more to do!
 Monies raised will be used in all aspects of the building's infrastructure and design - from lighting to security, from chairs and tables to crockery and kitchen equipment, from activity packs and exercise equipment to plants and gardening tools, from shelving and cabinets to IT and utility work, from chairs and tables to pictures and paint, the list is endless - and your support will help make it all possible.
 Donations can be made via this link and gifts of £500 or more will be accredited to the giver on our donor wall which will be sited in the main reception area.

 The move marks a significant step forward in our mission to support and enrich the lives of older residents across the Borough.